Reports: Israeli intel firm dug up dirt on Obama officials to discredit Iran nuclear deal

 The company, Black Cube, refuted the report.

 "Black Cube has no relation whatsoever to the Trump administration, to Trump aides, to anyone close to the administration, or to the Iran nuclear deal.
-Anyone who claims otherwise is misleading their readers and viewers," the agency said in a statement obtained by CNN.
+Anyone who claims otherwise is misleading their readers and viewers," the firm said in a statement obtained by CNN.

 It also said it won't discuss clients with any third party and that its policy is "to never confirm or deny any speculation made with regard to the company's work."

-The Observer quoted "incendiary documents" in which the agency asked investigators to dig into the personal and political lives of Ben Rhodes, Obama's national security adviser, and Colin Kahl, an Obama aide and Joe Biden, the former vice president.
+The Observer quoted "incendiary documents" in which the firm asked investigators to dig into the personal and political lives of Ben Rhodes, Obama's national security adviser, and Colin Kahl, an Obama aide and Joe Biden, the former vice president.

 The New Yorker reported that both Rhodes' and Kahl's wives were targeted by emails from nonexistent companies soliciting information.